 Expert advice - dementia treatments

-Living with dementia can be difficult, but there are ways to treat and manage it.
+Living with dementia can be difficult, but there are ways to slow the progression and manage symptoms.
 Watch the video below and learn about the treatment options for dementia.
-These include physical exercise and medication and how they can help slow dementia's progression or manage its symptoms.

 A person with dementia will need more care as time goes by.
-It's a good idea to establish one person as the coordinator of that care early on.
+It's a good idea to establish one person to coordinate care early on.
 They could be a health professional, a social worker or a relative or friend.

 It is also a good idea to have that person develop a care plan.
 This plan is a way of making sure the right care and treatment is offered at the right time.